Rebroadcast: Spellbound World Premiere and CTC’s Disney’s Frozen

 Project 2025 is happening fast and everywhere

-n the two weeks since the inauguration, Project 2025 has been enacted at high-speed – especially against the LGBTQ community.
+It’s been two weeks since the inauguration, Project 2025 has been enacted at high-speed – especially against the LGBTQ community.
 The New York Times posts a nonsense poll denigrating the LGBTQ community.
 Plus, where are all the protests?
 Oh wait, they are happening.
 They’re not being covered.

 Read More